FarmBot-Docs/farmbot-software/v15/farmbot-os/intro/status-leds.md

 ## Other buttons

-Some kits include three additional buttons (Button 3, Button 4, and Button 5) whose actions can be customized via [Pin Bindings](../../app/settings/pin-bindings.md), however the LEDs for these buttons are not customizable.
+Some kits include three additional buttons (Button 3, Button 4, and Button 5) whose actions can be customized via the [push button UI](../../app/controls/peripherals.md#push-buttons), however the LEDs for these buttons are not customizable.